benjamin-danneville/bdGenerator/README.md

 ## Website : https://www.benjamindanneville.com/    ##
 ######################################################

+1- Rename 'bdGenerator-master' folder containing the README.md, bdGenerator.py and logo folder into 'bdGenerator'

-1- You must put the 'bdGenerator' folder into you document > maya > script folder
+2- You must put the 'bdGenerator' folder into you document > maya > script folder

-2- Copy/paste this into your script editor, select everything and drop it into your selected shelf and select Python :
+3- Copy/paste this into your script editor, select everything and drop it into your selected shelf and select Python :

 import sys
 sys.path.append("C:/Users/Benjamin/Documents/maya/scripts/bdGenerator")